tjdragon/AnythingAI/README.md

 - [Thoughtly](https://www.thoughtly.com/): Deploy your fully-integrated AI call center starting at just 9 cents per minute.
 Build workflows around your CRM, and let your agents handle the rest.
 - [Vocode](https://www.vocode.dev/): Build, deploy, and scale hyperrealistic voice agents.
 - [Vocera](https://www.vocera.ai/): Launch in minutes not weeks by ensuring your agents deliver a seamless experience in every conversational scenario
+- [Flow Voice](https://www.flowvoice.ai/): Think it, speak it, send it
+- [ElevenLabs](https://elevenlabs.io/): Create the most realistic speech with our AI audio platform
+- [Suno](https://suno.com/): Make a song about anything
+- [Udio](https://www.udio.com/): Create any song.
+Just describe it.

 ### Developer platforms
 - [Bito](https://docs.bito.ai/): Bito's AI helps developers dramatically accelerate their impact.
 It's a Swiss Army knife of capabilities that can 10x your developer productivity and save you an hour a day, using the same models as ChatGPT!